16 December, 2019

 The country’s largest lender, SBI, reported the largest bad loan divergence so far this year, under-reporting gross NPAs of ?11,932 crore.
 Divergence refers to the difference between what a bank reports as its bad loans and provisions, and what the central bank finds when auditing that bank’s books.
 SBI also reported divergence in provision of ?12,036 crore.

 The bank disclosed the divergence to the stock exchange last week.

 Earlier, SBI had reported its highest bad loan divergence of ?23,239 crore for 2016-17.

 While loans turn bad once the repayment overdue exceeds 90 days, provision is the money set aside for each loan a bank disburses.
-Provisions mirror the change in an asset’s classification from standard to NPA and increases as the asset deteriorates.
+Provisions mirror the change in an asset’s classification from standard to NPA and increase as the asset deteriorates.

 Following these disclosures, experts have raised questions about the role of auditors in the reporting process.

 Role of auditors in the regulation of bank accounts